dslm4515/MLFS-S6-Bootscripts/README.md

 # Copy the configuration:
 mkdir -p /usr/share/mkinitramfs
 install -v -m644 mkinitrd/init.in /usr/share/mkinitramfs/
-# To use, use the kernel version.
-For example if:
+# To use, use the kernel version:
-uname -r
-# Outputs: 4.19.0-AMD64-RADEON-STABLE
-# then:
-mkinitramfs 4.19.0-AMD64-RADEON-STABLE
+mkinitramfs $(uname -r)

 ```

 ## Layout

 Directories in s6:
-  * base - Base directory for s6-linut-init
+  * base - Base directory for s6-linux-init
   * base/run-image - Directory copied to /run at beginning of boot
   * base/scripts - Scripts to shutdown and start system via s6-linux-init
   * base/env - Enviromental varibles to set at boot